-Instead remain focused on your point of concentration which is often times the breath (as we always have that with us!) but could also be music, the sound of a fan, a mantra or someone’s voice.
+Instead remain focused on your point of concentration which is often the breath (as we always have that with us!) but could also be music, the sound of a fan, a mantra, or someone’s voice.

 2 ‘It’s boring’

-So yes, meditation can be boring.
+So yes, meditation can be tedious.
 And that’s actually a good thing.
-In a time of SO much outward distraction, getting a little bored and finding that there’s nothing else to do other than turn inward is a really really necessary thing.
+In a time of SO much outward distraction, getting a little bored and finding that there’s nothing else to do other than turn inward is a really really necessary practice.

 My top tip for beginners would be keep your meditations shorter to begin with and gradually extend the time you sit for.